-Goal # Description 4 The faculty, staff, and administration will embed culturally responsive practices within the organization, thereby promoting a constant throughout the acheal 3 4 equity, inclusivity, and strengthening a sense of identity throughout the school. motinç
+Goal # Description 4 The faculty, staff, and administration will embed culturally responsive practices within the organization, thereby promoting equity, inclusivity, and strengthening a sense of identity throughout the school.

 As a public school in the heart of downtown Oakland serving a diverse student body it is critical that all aspects of our programming reflect and support the communities and families we serve.
 In recent years the gentrification of Oakland has impacted the student experience at our school making an intentional increase in culturally responsive practices critical.